Open-Systems-Pharmacology/developer-docs/Serialization.md

             .
          </Formulas>
 ```
-The above excerpt is a simple PK-Sim project, and more specifically the [S1_concentrBased.pkml](https://github.com/Open-Systems-Pharmacology/PK-Sim/blob/develop/tests/PKSim.Tests/Data/S1_concentrBased.pkml) that is part of the test data of PKSim codebase.
+The above excerpt is a simple simulation created in PK-Sim and exported to pkml, and more specifically the [S1_concentrBased.pkml](https://github.com/Open-Systems-Pharmacology/PK-Sim/blob/develop/tests/PKSim.Tests/Data/S1_concentrBased.pkml) that is part of the test data of PKSim codebase.
 As you can see, in the Formula Cache, instead of having the actual formula strings, we have path numbers that refer to the StringMap that follows:

 ```